alexrainman/ModernHttpClient/README.md

 ## Minimum SSL Protocol (iOS)

 Minimum SSL Protocol parameter has been removed from NativeMessageHandler constructor.
-USe "minimumSSLProtocol" static property instead.
+Use "minimumSSLProtocol" static property instead.

 At your iOS project and before creating the NativeMessageHandler instance: